Last reviewed 9 December 2021

 Principle One: Establish a strategy and business model which promotes long-term value for shareholders.

-The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out on page 4 of the Annual Report.
-Details of the key challenges to the execution of the Company’s strategy and business model and how these challenges are addressed can be found in Risks and Uncertainties in the Strategic Report set out on pages 9 to 10 of the Annual Report.
+The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out in the Strategic Report starting on page 5.
+Details of the challenges to the execution of the Company’s strategy and business model and how those will be addressed can be found in Risks and Uncertainties in the Strategic Report set out on pages 12 to 13 of the Annual Report.

 Principle Two: Seek to understand and meet shareholder needs and expectations.